 From Gut Instinct to Data Mastery

 Traditional marketing methods involved a lot of gut-feeling and targeting large demographics.
-Over a long period, technologies such as CRM systems and marketing automation changed the way organisations collect and analyse customer data.
+Over a long period, technologies such as CRM systems and marketing automation changed the way organizations collect and analyse customer data.
 Now, thanks to next-gen tools for analytics and AI-enabled platforms, your every click, scroll and purchase is telling marketers a story they can then turn into actionable insights.

 Key Components of Data-Driven Marketing